michmattera/HerBody/README.md

 ### Future projects:

 -   Creating a website where user could choose between 3 differents trainers.
--   Creating a webste where user could reset the password and email, and create his profile with more information.
+-   Creating a website where user could reset the password and email, and create his profile.
+-   Creating a website where after submitting the form user will receive a real email.

 ### Audience: